wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 You can use Wavefront alert targets to integrate alerts with many types of notification systems.
 [Using Alert Targets to Send Alerts to Notification Systems](alert_targets.html) explains how to create and manage alert targets.

-You can use alert target customization variables and customization functions to customize alert target templates.
+Alert target customization variables and customization functions support customizing alert target templates.
 Wavefront alert target templates support [Mustache syntax](https://mustache.github.io/).

 ### Alert Target Customization Variables